William Pulteney, 1st Earl of Bath: Patriot Whigs

 In print, Pulteney was inferior to Bolingbroke alone among the antagonists of Walpole, but in parliament, from which Bolingbroke was excluded, he excelled.
 When the sinking fund was appropriated in 1733 he led the denunciation; when the excise scheme in the same year was stirring popular feeling to its lowest depths the passion of the multitude broke out in his oratory.
 Walpole managed to avoid the fall of his ministry.
 Bolingbroke withdrew to France on the suggestion, it is said, of Pulteney, and the opposition was weakened by the dissensions of the leaders.

 From the general election of 1734 until his elevation to the peerage, Pulteney sat for Middlesex.
 For some years after this election the minister's assailants made little progress in their attack, but in 1738 the troubles with Spain supplied them with the opportunity which they desired.
 Walpole long argued for peace, but he was feebly supported by his own cabinet, and the frenzy of the people for war knew no bounds.
-In an evil moment for his own reputation he consented to remain in office and to gratify popular passion with a war against Spain.
+In an evil moment for his own reputation, Walpole consented to remain in office and to gratify popular passion with a war against Spain.
 His downfall was not long deferred.
-War was declared in 1739, a new parliament was summoned in the summer of 1741, and over the divisions on the election petitions the ministry of Walpole collapsed.
+The War of Jenkins' Ear was declared in 1739, a new parliament was summoned in the summer of 1741, and over the divisions on the election petitions the ministry of Walpole collapsed.

 The task of forming the new administration was after some delay entrusted to Pulteney, who offered the post of First Lord of the Treasury (Prime Minister) to the Earl of Wilmington, and contented himself with a seat in the cabinet and a peerage, still hoping to retain his supremacy in the ministry.
 This made him unpopular, and his influence dwindled to nothing.